 I will talk about what frequency works best for your specific circumstances, however it is important to understand that meeting weekly, at minimum, is a vital part of successful treatment.
 The consistency of a weekly session contributes to the development of a therapeutic relationship that fosters the feeling of safety and trust.

 Where are you located?

-My offices are located in Newport Beach & Corona in California where I offer in-person therapy sessions.
+My offices are located in Newport Beach & Corona in California, however all my sessions telehealth only.
+I do not offer any in-person sessions.
 For online tele-health services, I serve California, New Jersey & internationally.
 Whether you are stuck at work for a crucial deadline or juggling a million doctor’s appointments all that is required to get to my office is a reliable internet connection.

 Virtual therapy can be a phenomenal way to make time and space for support, self-exploration, understanding, and growth.
 It has been shown to have similar outcomes, in terms of patient satisfaction and self-reported growth, as in-person treatment.
 With that being said, online therapy is not for everyone.
 Please consult first to decide.

 Under Section 2799B-6 of the Public Health Service Act, health care providers are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.